cristeigabriel/steadlang/README.md

 all external libraries go to /vendor/, and will be credited here accordingly.

-note: there might be modifications to the libraries used to fit our use scenarios.
+note: there might be modifications to the aforementioned libraries within this project to fit our use scenarios.

+**note: steadlang uses the GNU libc by default.**